chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 F# is better at functional programming!
 ---------------------------------------

-**WARNING:** I don't say that C# is bad at it, on the contrary, I find more pleasing to work with C# when mixing functional and OOP styles, and it seems that the .NET Team is planning to bring more and more functional-style goodness to C#.
+**Remark.** I don't say that C# is bad at it, on the contrary, I find more pleasing to work with C# when mixing functional and OOP styles, and it seems that the .NET Team is planning to continue bringing more and more functional-style goodness to C#.

 I feel dumb to state the obvious, but it is interesting to see what F# has to offer and why it is so much better at certain things.
 F# already has a